bikeshaving/crank/website/blog/2020-10-13-writing-crank-from-scratch.md

 To review, the `return()` method will close a generator execution by replacing the currently suspended `yield` with a `return` operation.
 This means that any loops the generator was in would be broken out of, and code which would normally execute after the `yield` would never execute.

 We can take advantage of the `return()` method by calling it on component iterators when their corresponding elements are removed from the element tree.
-This in turn allows us to write cleanup code by wrapping our `yield` operations in a `try`/`finally`-statement, as in the following component.
+This in turn allows developers to write cleanup code by wrapping `yield` operations in a `try`/`finally`-statement, as in the following component.

 ```jsx
 function *Timer() {